 All applicants will receive an email with the outcome of their applications (both unsuccessful applicants and those invited for interview).
-We aim to advise everyone of the outcome by Friday 8 March 2024 at the latest.
+We aim to advise every applicant of the outcome to their application by Monday 31 March 2025 at the latest.